Russian consumer prices up 0.1 pct in latest week

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-MOSCOW Nov 28 Russia's consumer price index rose 0.1 percent in the week to Nov.
-26, the same as in the previous week, the Federal Statistics Service said on Wednesday.
+MOSCOW May 15 Russia's consumer prices rose 0.1 percent in the week to May 13, the same pace as in the previous period, the Federal Statistics Service said on Wednesday.

-This brings inflation since the start of the year to 6.1 percent compared to 5.6 percent in the same period of 2011.
+This brings inflation since the beginning of the year to 2.7 percent, compared to 2.0 percent in the same period of 2012.

-Consumer price inflation in Russia has risen steeply in recent months, reaching 6.5 percent in October, following a poor harvest that has caused higher food prices.

-However, the central bank has recently become less worried about the problem after a surprise fall in inflation in October.
+Russia's annual inflation rate rose in April to 7.2 percent, underscoring the dilemma facing the central bank which is under pressure to cut interest rates to boost economic growth.
+(Reporting by Maya Dyakina; editing by Elizabeth Piper)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)